 The Asian Studies minor offers an interdisciplinary teaching format designed to develop a student's competence in the language, history, culture, politics, and contemporary experiences of Asian-ancestry groups and regions in local, national, and global contexts.
 Students may apply Japanese credit received at Spelman.

-The mission of the Asian Studies Minor--an interdisciplinary minor--at Morehouse is to provide coursework and resources so that graduates will be able to interpret and explain current as well as historical events and cultural artifacts across diverse societies in the Asian region.
+The mission of the Asian Studies Minor-an interdisciplinary minor-at Morehouse is to provide coursework and resources so that graduates will be able to interpret and explain current as well as historical events and cultural artifacts across diverse societies in the Asian region.
 In addition, students will demonstrate ACTFL Intermediate Low level interpretive, presentational, and interpersonal communication skills in Chinese and Japanese to use at home and abroad, in their professional and personal life, and in the global community as multilingual and multicultural citizens.
+Student learning outcomes:

-- Students will be able to demonstrate Intermediate Low language skills through: a) listening comprehension, b) verbal communication, c) expository writing, and d) reading in Chinese and Japanese. - Students will be able to interpret and explain current and historical events and cultural artifacts across diverse societies in the Asian region.

-Department policies and General Education modifications:

-• A minimum grade of C is required for all Asian Studies courses that apply towards the major or minor.
+- Students will be able to demonstrate Intermediate Low language skills through: a) listening comprehension, b) verbal communication, c) expository writing, and d) reading in Chinese and Japanese. - Students will be able to interpret and explain current and historical events and cultural artifacts across diverse societies in the Asian region. - Based on The ACTFL Proficiency Guidelines 2012.
+Department policies and General Education modifications: A minimum grade of C is required for all Asian Studies courses that apply towards the major or minor.
 Study Abroad programs: The department partners with educational organizations that offer semester or full-year programs abroad to encourage students to study and travel overseas.
 These programs can help students meet a significant part of their Spanish major or minor requirements.
 Additionally, the department arranges summer study abroad programs of its own.
 To learn more, please visit the department.
 Language Clubs.
 Language Clubs offer students opportunities to broaden their academic experience with exposure to target language right here in Atlanta.
 The club is a great way to meet other students interested in cultures, history, film, and literature.

-Asian Studies Minor

-- 2 HFLC (Chinese) or SFLJ (Japanese) courses at the 200 or 300 level. - 1 HFLC or SFLJ Course at the 100 level in another Asian language - 2 Courses in Asian content History or another department

-HFLC course description can be found in the Chinese Studies section of the catalog.
-SFLJ course descriptions are available in the Spelman College Bulletin
+Minor course of study = 18 credits Asian Studies Minor - 2 HCSP (Chinese) or SFLJ (Japanese) courses at the 200 or 300 level. - 1 HCSP or SFLJ Course at the 100 level in another Asian language - 2 Courses in Asian content History or another department Department course descriptions HCSP course description can be found in the Chinese Studies section of the catalog.
+SFLJ course descriptions are available in the Spelman College Bulletin Biology Department Chair:

-BIOLOGY

-Dr. Lawrence Blumer (Professor)
+Dr. Valerie Haftel (Professor) Faculty:

-Dr. Dwann Davenport (Assistant Professor); Dr. Valerie Haftel (Professor); Dr. Jeffrey Handy (Assistant Professor); Dr. John Haynes (Professor); Dr. Triscia Hendrickson (Professor); Dr. Joseph McCray (Associate Professor); Dr. Alexandra Peister (Associate Professor); Dr. Wallace Sharif (Associate Professor NTT); Dr. Ethell Vereen (Assistant Professor)
+Dr. Dwann Davenport (Assistant Professor); Dr. Jeffrey Handy (Assistant Professor); Dr. John Haynes (Professor); Dr. Triscia Hendrickson (Professor); Dr. Joseph McCray (Associate Professor); Dr. Alexandra Peister (Associate Professor); Dr. Wallace Sharif (Associate Professor NTT); Dr. Ethell Vereen (Assistant Professor) Program overview: